Stuffed Pepper Soup

 This soup will keep for quite a few days in the fridge and also freezes well.
 The rice will absorb some of the liquid in the soup when it’s stored, so you’ll need to add a little water or beef stock when you reheat.
 For best flavor, reheat in a small pan on the stove.

 Recipe created by Kalyn, possibly inspired by many other versions of Stuffed Pepper Soup found online.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using the rice makes this Stuffed Pepper Soup Phase 2 or 3 for the South Beach Diet, and if you’re making it for South Beach I would recommend using low-glycemic Uncle Ben’s Converted Rice or brown rice.
+Using the rice makes this Stuffed Pepper Soup Phase 2 or 3 for the South Beach Diet, and if you’re making it for South Beach I would recommend using Ben’s Original Converted Rice (affiliate link) or brown rice.
 If you want lower carbs, I have a good recipe for Low-Carb Stuffed Pepper Soup.

 Find More Recipes Like This One: